 NASM is a free open source assembler with support for several platforms and object file formats.
 The syntax is more clear and consistent than MASM syntax.
+NASM is updated regularly with new instruction sets.
 NASM has fewer high-level features than MASM, but it is sufficient for most purposes.
-NASM would be my best recommendation for a free multi-platform assembler if you don't need MASM syntax.
+I will recommend NASM as a very good multi-platform assembler.